About Jorge L. Contreras

 Jorge L. Contreras, one of the nation’s foremost authorities on human genetics law, has devoted years to investigating the groundbreaking civil rights case known as AMP v.
 Myriad.
 In The Genome Defense Contreras gives us the view from inside as Hansen and his team of ACLU lawyers, along with a committed group of activists, scientists, and physicians, take their one-in-a-million case all the way to the U.S. Supreme Court.
 Contreras interviewed more than a hundred key players involved in all aspects of the case—from judges and policymakers to ethicists and genetic counselors, as well as cancer survivors and those whose lives would be impacted by the decision—expertly weaving together their stories into a fascinating narrative of this pivotal moment in history.

-is a powerful and compelling story about how society must balance scientific discovery with corporate profits and the rights of all people.
+The Genome Defense is a powerful and compelling story about how society must balance scientific discovery with corporate profits and the rights of all people.